vtt-info/MicroPython_MFRC522/README.md

 An MFRC522 device driver library for MicroPython.

 ## Introduction
 The MFRC522 is a specialized chip that reads and writes RFID data over SPI.
-Its available on [Amazon](https://www.amazon.com/SunFounder-Mifare-Reader-Arduino-Raspberry/dp/B07KGBJ9VG).
+It is available on [Amazon](https://www.amazon.com/SunFounder-Mifare-Reader-Arduino-Raspberry/dp/B07KGBJ9VG).

 ## Installation & Dependencies
 This driver depends on: